-Although juicing may be a blend of various fruits and vegetables, the too much fruit in one bottle might actually cause more harm than good.
+Although juicing may give you a blend of essential fruits and vegetables, too much fruit in one bottle might actually cause more harm than good.
 We only need to consume about 2-3 servings of fruit a day (one serving is equal to one small apple or one large orange or a quarter cup of dried fruit).
 Many juice brands contain more fruit servings in a bottle than what is actually recommended.
 After all, it is easier to drink than eat three oranges in one sitting.
 And when you take a look at the sugar content of most juices, it can add up to more than 9 teaspoons of sugar per container, which is the maximum amount of sugar the American Heart Association recommends consuming in one day.

 The way your body processes these juices also is an issue.
 Juicing extracts and breaks down fruits and vegetables into simple sugars, which get absorbed quickly by your digestive tract, causing sugar spikes.
 This can lead to sugar crashes later because of how quickly sugar leaves the bloodstream, causing fatigue and sluggishness.